lhallee/lhallee/README.md

 - 🌱 I’m currently learning -
 Applications of attention and broad ML proficiency.
 - 📫 How to reach me -
-If you have questions about my code or would like to collaborate feel free to reach out to lhallee@udel.edu
+If you have questions about my code or would like to collaborate feel free to reach out to lhallee@udel.edu.

 <!---
 lhallee/lhallee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.